tpm2-software/tpm2-tools/man/tpm2_import.1.md

     Specifies the file containing the encrypted seed of the duplicated object.

+    In order to perform an "unencrypted import" a seed file with the content 0x0000 needs to be provided (e.g. printf "0000" | xxd -r -p >seed.file).

   * **\--passin**=_OSSL\_PEM\_FILE\_PASSWORD_

     An optional password for an Open SSL (OSSL) provided input file.
 It mirrors